Business communication skills that every professional needs

 Conflict resolution

-Often conflicts or disagreements arise simply due to poor communication.
-It’s also true that building a diverse workplace means that you’re likely to experience differences of opinions as everyone is coming to the table with different experiences, cultures, and ideas.
+Often, conflicts or disagreements arise simply due to poor communication.
+Building a diverse workplace also means that you’re likely to experience differences of opinion, as everyone is coming to the table with different experiences, cultures, and ideas.
 This is a good thing!

 Conflict is often healthy in the business world.
 Healthy and respectful conflict leads to better decision-making and greater innovation.